 Justice Minister Vic Toews is making it unmistakably clear that the Conservative government has no intention of decriminalizing the simple possession of small amounts of marijuana, Canadian Press reported.

 "It is a very short answer and the answer is ‘No," he replied.
-"We have no plans to bring any bill forward."

 Mr. Toews would like to, "eliminate house arrest and impose mandatory